mdriaz60000/mdriaz60000/README.md

-# Hi there 👋, I'm MOHAMMAD RIAZ
-### Full Stack Developer | JavaScript Enthusiast | Problem Solver

 ![I am a web developer](https://i.ibb.co.com/23xNzKgg/Black-Modern-Personal-Linked-In-Banner.png)

-I build robust, scalable web applications with modern technologies.
-Passionate about creating elegant solutions to complex problems.
+# 💫 About Me:
+Hi there!
+I'm Mohammad Riaz.
+I'm a passionate Web Developer with a strong focus on Full Stack Development.
+I love sharing what I know teaching.
+If you want to learn more about what I do, you can follow me.
+Outside of coding

 ## 🛠️ Technologies & Tools